Canon 1200D vs Nikon D500

 Review summary: Canon 1200D vs Nikon D500

 So what is the bottom line?
 Is there a clear favorite between the Canon 1200D and the Nikon D500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1200D: